denispelli/CriticalSpacing/README.md

 To install and run CriticalSpacing on your computer:

-1. CLICK the "Download ZIP" button above (on right side) or this link to download the CriticalSpacing software:
+1. CLICK the "**Download ZIP**" button above (on right side) or this link to download the CriticalSpacing software:
 [https://github.com/denispelli/CriticalSpacing/archive/master.zip](https://github.com/denispelli/CriticalSpacing/archive/master.zip)
 1. UNPACK the “zip” archive, producing a folder called CriticalSpacing.
-1. INSTALL SOFTWARE.
+1. INSTALL software.
 Inside the CriticalSpacing folder, open the Word document, "**Install CriticalSpacing.docx**" for detailed instructions for installation of MATLAB, Psychtoolbox, and CriticalSpacing software.
 Install.
 1. TYPE "**help CriticalSpacing**" in the MATLAB Command Window.

-## Software requirements:
+## Software required:

 CriticalSpacing, Psychtoolbox, and MATLAB

-## Hardware requirements:
+## Hardware required:

 * A computer running Mac OS X, Windows, or Linux, with the above software installed.
 * A remote keyboard: wireless or with a 10-m-long cable.